coreyc04/csrma/README.md

 # CSRMA

+:mega: Update
+This project has been updated to [Angular CLI](https://github.com/angular/angular-cli) version 11.2.18.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.
+*This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.*

 ## Development server